IAAC Gaudí Online Scholarship

 Eligibility Criteria:

-- Be applying or have been accepted into an eligible IAAC on-campus Masters programme
+- Be applying to or have been accepted into the Master in Advanced Computational Design for Architecture

 Application Period